The new minister for tax has praised the CIOT as a ‘huge reservoir of creativity, talent, knowledge and experience’.

 The CIOT has already met with Stride since the General Election result to discuss digitised tax and the importance of a single fiscal event.

-Stride said the annual CIOT Parliamentary event is ‘high up’ on the Treasury’s annual calendar, suggesting jocularly that it might be seen as the ‘tax fraternity’s Glastonbury’.
+Stride (pictured below) said the annual CIOT Parliamentary event is ‘high up’ on the Treasury’s annual calendar, suggesting jocularly that it might be seen as the ‘tax fraternity’s Glastonbury’.

 Turning to more political matters, the FST also used his remarks to seek to counter what he said was a perception among some of the public that the Conservatives’ economic policies are ‘cruel’ on low income groups and young people: